 Landlords of privately rented accommodation are responsible for ensuring that their property is in a safe and satisfactory condition.
 We have the legal responsibility to ensure that proper standards are reached and maintained.

 To keep you up to date with what we are doing at the City Council and any changes in legislation that may affect you, we now produce a bi-annual Landlords' Newsletter.
 To see the latest edition, please use the links below:

 Landlord Accreditation Scheme

-We are launching a landlord accreditation scheme in Oxford to raise the standard of private rented accommodation in the city.
+We have a landlord accreditation scheme in Oxford to raise the standard of private rented accommodation in the city.

-The scheme will improve the quality, condition and operation of the rented market and will help tenants recognise private landlords and agents who are committed to providing good quality accommodation in the city.
+The aim of the scheme is to improve the quality, condition and operation of the rented market and will help tenants recognise private landlords and agents who are committed to providing good quality accommodation in the city.

 Houses in Multiple Occupation Licensing

 The council has published a Amenities and Facilities Guide for landlords so that they can comply with the minimum legal requirements for HMOs.